-If you're looking for a way to make your website look like the ShapeShift Demo Website, keep reading this article.
+If you're looking for a way to make your website look like one of the demo sites of the Thrive Theme Builder companion themes, keep reading this article.

 There are a few basic steps that will help you achieve the same look as the one on our Demo Website.

 First of all, make sure that the theme (for example ShapeShift) has been installed and activated on your website.
 We've described the entire process and how to do this in a separate article, here.

 Once the theme has been activated, you can either go through the Site Wizard, and choose various items from there, or you can go to the "Templates" section and start customizing the "Default Templates".

 These will automatically be available for you once you activate the theme.
 If you're not sure what theme templates are, please take a look at this article.

 Customize the Templates